Adotal/Tetris/README.md

 # Tetris
 Just a copy of the mythical game.
-Only executable on windows OS.
+Only executable on Windows OS.